HaydenMoussa/GameDevProject3/README.md

 Joys and Struggles Mason-

+I enjoyed creating the buffs and messing with the level of their effects on the bunnies' movement.
+I initially struggled getting the traps to properly detect and eliminate the player with their hitboxes.

 Contributions Mason-

 I fleshed out the map, adding some of the parkour elements as well as the traps.
 I implemented the traps, their hitboxes, and their collision scripts which damage/eliminate the player.
 I also added the buff system and